mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 export default setupFeatureListeners;
 ```

-This action, once dispatched, will register an event handler for every change in `Feature`title update.
+This action, once dispatched, will register an event handler for every change in `Feature` title update.
 This event handler will essentially dispatch the `SET_TITLE` action, in order to update the application state.
-It will be executed on initial application load, as well as every time the title value changes - by another client, because changes made from us are immediately reflected in the UI for performance reasons, as stated earlier. **This sums up the two-way binding between our Redux state and Firebase, providing the app with real-time updates.**
+It will be executed on initial application load, as well as every time the title value changes - by another client, because changes made from us are immediately reflected in the UI for performance reasons, as stated below. **This sums up the two-way binding between our Redux state and Firebase, providing the app with real-time updates.**

 Head over to `src/store/actions/feature/setTitle.js` action file and modify it to be like this: